Delta456/image/README.md

 # image

-A port of Go's stdlib/image to V. It is highly Work in Progress.
+A port of Go's stdlib/image to V. It is Highly Work in Progress.

 ## TODO List